biletskadi/Predicting-Book-Sales-Trends-based-on-Ukrainian-Publishing-House/README.md

 This repository contains the code, data, and methodology behind a two-part analysis of the Ukrainian book publishing industry:

-Sales Classification — identifying the success level of books based on their features.

 Sales Forecasting — predicting future monthly sales for each book.

+Success Rate Classification — identifying the success level of books based on their features.

 This work was part of a bachelor thesis project focused on applying machine learning to real-world publishing data provided by a Ukrainian publishing house Svichado.